nus-cs2103-AY1920S1/duke/docs/README.md

 # User Guide
-Obot Wan Kenobi is a chatbot that helps to store simple tasks, such as deadlines and events.
+Obot Wan Kenobi is a chatbot based on the persona of Jedi Master Obi-Wan Kenobi.
+He can handle basic tasks such as recording to-do, deadline and event tasks; as well as output relevant statistics based on the user's history.

 ## Features

 ### 1. Adding a new to-do task